Drunk driver sexually assaulted PCSO at crash scene after drinking four bottles of whisky

 He refused to provide a roadside breath test.

-The incident happened around 3pm on December 1 last year in Horbury, near Wakefield.
+The incident happened around 3pm in Horbury, Wakefield, on December 1 last year

 Abbas was the passenger in a VW Jetta which sped away from police on Willans Road.